Lightning and Static Electricity

 Image - Video

 When John Travoltage rubs the carpet with his foot, excess negative charges build up on his body.
-When John moved his finger closer to the doorknob, the excess negative charges were transferred to it.
+When John moved his finger closer to the doorknob, the extra negative charges were transferred to it.
 Ouch!

-The simulation in this video shows how electric charges built up on his body due to its interaction with the carpet.
-What you saw is an example of static electricity.
-Electric discharge happens when you create a pathway for the excess charge to pass through.
-Depending on the type of material, electric discharge can happen really fast...like in a fraction of a second!
-This means that the "shock" does not stay long, and you will feel it as soon as you reach for the doorknob.
-Also, the amount of negative charges transferred to the doorknob is not significant enough in number to cause any damage to your body.
+This means the shock does not stay long, and you will feel it when you reach for the doorknob.
+Also, the number of negative charges transferred to the doorknob is not significant enough to cause any damage to your body.

 Go ahead and test out PhET's John Travoltage yourself!